GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_instance_list.rst

 * Instance mask - The mask specified for the instance node determining which trace ray calls will interact with it.

+* Cull disable - Instance flag specifying if the cull mode is disabled.

 * Flip facing - Instance flag specifying whether triangles front face should be inverted.

 * Force opaque - Instance flag specifying if this instance should be opaque regardless of geometry flags.